-Figure 3: VSL-assisted student numbers, first time VSL-assisted during the period.
+Figure 3: VSL assisted student numbers, first time VSL-assisted during the period.

-Monthly student numbers peaked in August 2023, commensurate with the peak in VSL payments.
-It should be noted that some students may have had a VSL-assisted unit of study in more than one month.
+The monthly student numbers peaked in March 2024, commensurate with the peak in VSL payments.
+It should be noted that some students may have had a VSL assisted unit of study in more than one month.

-This would occur, for example, if they accessed a VSL for more than one part of a course, or for more than one course.
+This would occur, for example, if a student accessed a VSL for more than one part of a course, or for more than one course.
 These students are represented only the first time they accessed a VSL.